August 9, 2020

 We are committed to recruiting Black members of our community to join the Readercon convention committee and board while remaining mindful that encouraging marginalized people to take on higher-profile volunteer roles can translate into putting a significant burden of unpaid work on people who are already societally burdened.

 In addition, we are actively seeking a new Safety Chair to lead our existing Safety Committee.
 This team of dedicated individuals and the protocols we have put in place are bulwarks against possible racist behavior at our convention.
-It is important to us that diversity be a representative component in the appointment of the next chair.
-If you or someone you know is interested in the role, please contact us at firstname.lastname@example.org.
+It is important to us that diversity be a representative component in the appointment of the next Chair.
+If you or someone you know is interested in the role, please contact us at email@example.com.

 We call upon all divisions of Readercon to source services and purchases for our future conventions from BIPOC-owned businesses in the Boston area.
-This is a long term strategy to ensure we never become complacent as an organization.
+This is a long-term strategy to ensure we never become complacent as an organization.
 For other groups interested in this approach, consider using resources such as Black Owned and Black-Owned Businesses in the Greater Boston Area.

 In addition, we have donated $500 each to Black Lives Matter, the Brennan Center for Justice, and the NAACP Legal Defense and Educational Fund in support of their efforts specifically in the Greater Boston area.
-We encourage members of the larger science fiction and fantasy community to consider supporting these organizations and their local equivalents with whatever support is within means to offer whether that is time or money.
+We encourage members of the larger science fiction and fantasy community to consider supporting these organizations and their local equivalents with whatever is within their means to offer, whether that is time or money.

 As an organization dedicated to literature, we believe that literary analysis and discussion is crucial to making change happen.
 Our niche of speculative fiction has long offered stories portraying worlds of change and clues for what it takes to get there.
 Here are some specific works across genre lines that can serve as a starting place or an extension of learning: